-Historical Materialism is, above all, a theory of the future.
+Historical Materialism is, above all, a theory of the history of future.

 This does not mean that it inherently posits a singular, ultimate destiny to human civilization - there can be multiple destinies, multiple paths; but it proposes that the tendencies towards future possibilities are knowable in the present.
-It is thus akin to cosmology.
+It is thus akin to cosmology and living organisms.